By Stacey M. Johnson, CFT Assistant Director, Vanderbilt

 Dr. Wendi Prater, Director of eLearning, McNeese State University

-In case of any kind of emergency that may keep you or your students from campus, it’s important to remember that the tools you need to teach online are already in place.
+Whatever situation may keep you or your students from campus, please remember that the tools you need to teach online are available and ready to use.
 For instructors moving course content online in a hurry, please remember:

 1) Keep expectations realistic.
 Good online courses take a long time to build, but even given a week or two, we can create a useful, short-term experience for our students.
 Also, students may have unreliable access to technology when not on campus, which might require some flexibility from us as instructors.
 There will be some bumps in the road, but we’ll work through them together.